APA-Accredited Internship In Health Service Psychology

 Consultant on Duty

-CAPS provides strong training in psychotherapy skills.
+CAPS provides strong training in short-term psychotherapy skills.
 All sessions are video recorded.
 Interns are able to build caseloads that are diverse both in terms of client concerns and client demographics.
 As mentioned previously, there is no prevailing theoretical orientation at CAPS.
-We strive to provide training that the intern can integrate into his/her own therapeutic style.
+We strive to provide training that the intern can integrate into their own therapeutic style.

 Couples Therapy (optional)